 Inspired by their media specialist’s reading of The Mitten by Jan Brett, second-grade students at Taylors Creek Elementary created a version using a setting in Georgia.
 Their story, The Adventure Hat, combined what they knew about the South from personal experience to choose an adventure hat and what they had learned about the ecosystems in Georgia.
 Students then worked in small teams to choose a Georgia animal species, and used Wixie to write and illustrate a page in the story.
 Work was combined together into a class story.

 Print out each student’s page and bind them together to create a printed version you can keep in your classroom library.
-If students created individual pages using Wixie, combine them together using Wixie’s Import Pages feature.
+If students created individual pages using Wixie, combine them together using Wixie’s Project Wizard feature.
 Have your class read and share their book with younger students at your school or students at a local school studying the same topic.

 If you want a more professional looking published product, export student work as JPG files and upload to a photo-sharing site.
 Then, use the site’s features to publish the book.
 If you can’t get funding to create a book for each student, share the link to the finished “photo” book for individual parents to purchase.

 If students included voice recording on their page, share the URL to the online version of the class book so viewers can both read and listen to the story.
 You can also export the class book as an eBook, so students can read and enjoy on their iPads at home.

 Use this project as a performance task to evaluate a studentrsquo;s comprehension and ability to apply knowledge to a new context.
 Having students turn in graphic organizers and first drafts of their narrative writing prior to creating the printed or electronic eBook, will help you ensure that they are on the right track.

 The final book provides an opportunity for summative assessment.
 You may also want to include soft skills like team work, responsibility, organization, and problem solving as part of this final assessment.